I - Anomaly

 “Could I see some ID, please?”
 I asked.
 As if on cue, both agents flashed wallet badges with impressive looking credentials.
 Jonas Buckley and Samantha Waters, both registered agents with the DHS.
 In the process of obtaining their credentials, both of their jackets shifted open to reveal Glock 9mm handguns.
 I felt this was a deliberate move to send me a message.
 I glanced briefly at Buckley’s Glock.
 “It’s not here.
 I put it in my safe deposit box.”

 Buckley stepped back.
 He gestured toward the front of the house.
-“Would you please accompany us to that location sir?
-It is a matter of national security we recover this item.”
+“Would you please accompany us to that location, sir?
+It is a matter of national security.”

 I gave Buckley a dumbfounded look.
 “A misprinted quarter is a matter of national security?”